What are customer appreciation emails and why send them?

 - To newsletter subscribers

-When writing a thank you email consider the following 10 steps to make it relevant and efficient:
+When writing a thank you email consider the following 10 steps to make it relevant and efficient.
+These steps can be generally used for a follow up email too.

 1. Think of the best subject line

-Subject lines are considered important as they can often influence whether a recipient will actually open an email message.
+message.
 A report by Retention Science found that subject lines with 6 to 10 words deliver the highest open rate.
-While keeping a reasonable length, make sure also to make the subject catchy and preferably more creative than a plain ‘Thank you’.
+While keeping a reasonable length, make sure that the subject is catchy and creative rather than a plain ‘Thank you’.

 2. Start with the correct greeting